Introduction to Raman Spectroscopy

-When the light of a definite frequency is passed through a gas, liquid, or solid and the scattered light is observed at right angles to the incident light, the scattered light is found to contain some additional frequency over and above that of incident frequency.
+When the light of a definite frequency is passed through a gas, liquid, or solid, and the scattered light is observed at right angles to the incident light, the scattered light is found to contain some additional frequency over and above that of the incident frequency.
 The series of lines in the scattered light is the Raman spectrum (lines) and the phenomenon is known as Raman Effect.

 Raleigh Scattering or Raleigh Line in Raman Spectroscopy